Learning Methods Compared: Find the Technique That Fits Your Brain

 Spaced repetition adds a timing dimension.
 Instead of cramming material into one session, you review it at expanding intervals.
 Lyle and colleagues conducted a 2024 meta-analysis of nine introductory STEM courses and found that spacing produced consistent gains in exam performance compared to massed study sessions, with effect sizes that held across different subject areas [4].

-But why does spacing work so well?
-According to Cepeda and colleagues’ analysis of 317 experiments on distributed practice, the optimal inter-study interval increases as the retention interval grows – reviewing right before that knowledge fades, rather than while it’s fresh, forces the brain to rebuild the memory trace more substantially [8].
+Reviewing right before that knowledge fades, rather than while it is fresh, forces the brain to rebuild the memory trace more substantially each time.
 Spaced repetition targets the sweet spot in memory decay where retrieval effort is high but failure is rare – and that specific difficulty zone is where long-term retention lives.

 Practice testing and spaced repetition compound when combined: retrieval testing strengthens the memory trace, and spaced intervals prevent that trace from decaying.
 This combination addresses both the encoding problem (retrieval strengthens traces) and the retention problem (spacing prevents decay).
 If you’re looking for tools to automate this combination, our guide to the best learning apps covers the options worth considering.